dgroomes/hibernate-playground/basic/README.md

 * [x] DONE Implement a raw SQL example
 * [x] NOT POSSIBLE (Apparently this is not a feature of Hibernate.
 See [this post](https://stackoverflow.com/q/1413190)) Can we specify all the entity types by package instead of class-by-class?
+* [x] DONE Figure the replacement for the now-deprecated `GenericGenerator` annotation.
+Now I realize I should do a programmatic insert.

 ## Reference